 Next, think of how you’re going to photograph the clothes.
 Look at style, color, and texture to help you decide which props or background to use.
 Feel free to sketch your ideas on paper.

-Pick a Background That Matches the Photoshoot Style
+Pick a Background That Matches the Clothing Style

 The type of backdrop you use depends on where you plan to use the images.
 While e-commerce requires a plain background, lifestyle photos often demand realistic settings.